W1ndst0rm/tailwindcss-hamburgers/README.md

 Inspired by [Kasper Koman's](https://github.com/kapoko) [Delicious Hamburgers](https://github.com/kapoko/delicious-hamburgers).

-There are two animations available with more on the way.
+There are four animations available with more on the way.
 ```
 stack
 collapse
+spin
+twist
 ```

 ## Usage